Slicer/Slicer/Docs/user_guide/modules/dicom.md

 - Make sure filename is not very long (below a few ten characters) and full file path on Windows is below about 200 characters
 - To confirm that your installation of Sicer is reading data correctly, try loading other data, such as [this anonymized sample DICOM series (CT scan)](https://s3.amazonaws.com/IsomicsPublic/SampleData/QIN-HEADNECK-01-0024-CT.zip)
 - Try import using different DICOM readers: in Application settings / DICOM / DICOMScalarVolumePlugin / DICOM reader approach: switch from DCMTK to GDCM (or GDCM to DCMTK), restart Slicer, and attempt to load the data set again.
 - See if the SlicerDcm2nii extension will convert your images.
 You can install this module using the Extension manager.
-Once installed you will be able to use the Dcm2niixGUI module from slicer.
+Once installed you will be able to use the Dcm2niixGUI module from Slicer.
 - Try the [DICOM Patcher](dicompatcher.md) module.
 - Review the Error Log (menu: View / Error log) for information.
 - Try loading the data by selecting one of the files in the [Add data](../data_loading_and_saving).  *Note: be sure to turn on Show Options and then turn off the Single File option in order to load the selected series as a volume*.
 In general, this is not recommended, as the loaded data may be incomplete or distorted, but it might work in some cases when proper DICOM loading fails.
 - If you are still unable to load the data, you may need to find a utility that converts the data into something Slicer can read.
 Sometimes tools like [FreeSurfer](http://surfer.nmr.mgh.harvard.edu/), [FSL](http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/) or [MRIcron](https://www.nitrc.org/projects/mricron ) can understand special formats that Slicer does not handle natively.
-These systems typically export [NIfTI](http://nifti.nimh.nih.gov/nifti-1/) files that slicer can read.
+These systems typically export [NIfTI](http://nifti.nimh.nih.gov/nifti-1/) files that Slicer can read.
 - For archival studies, are you sure that your data is in DICOM format, or is it possible the data is stored in one of the proprietary [MR](http://www.dclunie.com/medical-image-faq/html/part4.html) or [CT](http://www.dclunie.com/medical-image-faq/html/part3.html) formats that predated DICOM?
 If the latter, you may want to try the dcm2nii tool distributed with [MRIcron](https://www.nitrc.org/frs/?group_id=152) up until 2016.
 More recent versions of MRIcorn include dcm2niix, which is better for modern DICOM images.
 However, the legacy dcm2nii includes support for proprietary formats from GE, Philips, Siemens and Elscint.
 - If none of the above help, then you can get help from the Slicer developer team, by posting on the [Slicer forum](https://discourse.slicer.org) a short description of what you expect the data set to contain and the following information about the data set:
   - You may share the DICOM files if they do not contain patient confidential information: upload the dataset somewhere (Dropbox, OneDrive, Google drive, ...) and post the download link. *Please be careful not to accidentally reveal private health information (patient name, birthdate, ID, etc.)*.
 If you want to remove identifiers from the DICOM files you may want to look at [DicomCleaner](http://www.dclunie.com/pixelmed/software/webstart/DicomCleanerUsage.html), [gdcmanon](http://gdcm.sourceforge.net/html/gdcmanon.html) or [the RSNA Clinical Trial Processor](http://mircwiki.rsna.org/index.php?title=CTP-The_RSNA_Clinical_Trial_Processor) software.